India National PolioPlus

 India National PolioPlus Society is a non-profit organization.
 The Initiative has achieved significant progress toward its goals.
 There has been a dramatic decline in cases everywhere in the seventeen years since the target was set in 1988.

-Its volunteers throughout the world have helped organize national immunization days, staffed health stations and have given drops to children.
+Its volunteers throughout the world have helped organize national immunization days, staffed health stations, and given drops to children.
 Rotarians have helped leverage a further US$6.7 billion from the governments the-world-over for this cause.

 In India, since the campaign was launched, the polio disease incidence has reduced to ‘zero' at present.

 Indian Rotarians are also contributing to the program by donating large funds.
 During every NID /SNID, Indian Rotarians are seen volunteering by manning polio booths and administering polio drops to children.

 Projects

-India Rotary’s India National PolioPlus society (INPPS) has actively been involved in social mobilization, media management, and political, bureaucratic and religious advocacy to make Polio immunization widely acceptable; successfully gaining access to children who have never been reached before is an integral component of Rotary PolioPlus commitment.
+India Rotary’s India National PolioPlus society (INPPS) has actively been involved in social mobilization, media management, and political, bureaucratic and religious advocacy to make polio immunization widely acceptable; successfully gaining access to children who have never been reached before is an integral component of Rotary PolioPlus commitment.

 Nearly 7000 polio-inflicted children have been operated upon and rehabilitated through 82 camps held in different endemic states of the country.
 Similarly, free health camps are being organized by Rotary in different districts to cater to the urgent health needs of the people including polio immunization.

 In 2010, with an increasing threat of a virus outbreak in Ludhiana, Malegaon, Murshidabad, Uttar Pradesh and Bihar, Rotary Task Force Committee were formed.
 The state governments were supported with materials such as vaccine carriers, marker pens, cap/aprons, and cold boxes.
 Free general health camps in affected districts were conducted.

-Rotary also makes extensive use of various IEC materials, such as comic books, video vans, banners, and posters, etc. to publicize the cause of polio eradication.
-Deepak Kapur, Rotary’s National PolioPlus chair for India, leads team of volunteers who advocates and supports government to reach marginalized and migrant populations whose children were being missed vaccinated leading to the wild poliovirus surviving in India.
+Rotary also makes extensive use of various IEC materials, such as comic books, video vans, banners, and posters, etc., to publicize the cause of polio eradication.
+Deepak Kapur, Rotary's National PolioPlus chair for India, leads a team of volunteers who advocate and support government to reach marginalized and migrant populations whose children were being missed vaccinated lea,ding to the wild poliovirus surviving in India.
 The mammoth effort led to 170 million children getting vaccinated against polio on every national immunization day.